What's the Difference Between a Team and User Group?

 • You have court-mandated Opportunities that require discretion and privacy.

-• You want to share specific or private Opportunities with only specific volunteers.
+• You want to share specific or private Opportunities with only select volunteers.

 • Just know that you always have the option to share private Opportunities with specific volunteers, but this is one tool that can help keep things organized!